Democrats target CNN over Trump town hall

 During and after the broadcast, Democrats took to social media to blast CNN for the program.
 Rep. Alexandria Ocasio-Cortez (D-N.Y.) said the network “should be ashamed.”

-“CNN should be ashamed of themselves,” Ocasio-Cortez tweeted.
 “They have lost total control of this ‘town hall’ to again be manipulated into platforming election disinformation, defenses of Jan 6th, and a public attack on a sexual abuse victim.
-The audience is cheering him on and laughing at the host.”
+The audience is cheering him on and laughing at the host,” Ocasio-Cortez tweeted.

-Rep. Steven Cohen (D-Tenn.) said that airing Trump’s town hall was giving a platform to the “biggest con man.”
+Rep. Steve Cohen (D-Tenn.) said airing Trump’s town hall was giving a platform to a con man.

 “CNN puts the nations biggest con man, grifter, misogynist, and threat to democracy on prime time for an hour,” Cohen tweeted.